AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

   - ``.bash_profile`` (interactive login to a workstation)
   - they are often a symlink from one to another

-- take a look at https://www.tldp.org/LDP/abs/html/sample-bashrc.html
+- To get an idea how complicated .bashrc can be take a look at <https://www.tldp.org/LDP/abs/html/sample-bashrc.html>
-   Do you get any good ideas?

 One of the things to play with: command line prompt defined in PS1 [#ps1]_